-If you have suffered a meniscus tear on the job, Iowa Workers' Compensation benefits could be available.
-To fully understand what your rights are, you should speak with a Des Moines Workers' Compensation attorney.
+If you have suffered a meniscus tear on the job, you could be eligible for Iowa workers' compensation benefits.
+To fully understand what your rights are, you should speak with a Des Moines, Iowa Workers' Compensation attorney.

-Injuries that occur during the normal course of employment are eligible to be covered under Iowa Workers' Compensation benefits.
+Injuries that occur during the normal course of employment are eligible to be covered under Iowa workers' compensation benefits.
 You may be compensated for your medical expenses or if you become disabled, you may be able to collect additional compensation.
-A Des Moines Workers' Compensation attorney will make sure you fully understand everything to which you are entitled.
+An Iowa Workers' Compensation attorney will make sure you fully understand everything to which you are entitled.

 Iowa Workers' Compensation as a Result of a Meniscus TearInjuries to the knee can be painful and disabling.
 When cartilage is torn, this is called a meniscus tear.
 A meniscus tear can be especially serious as it affects the knee joint.
 If the knee joint doesn't properly function, it can make doing any type of activity very difficult.